graphql-perl/sample-dancer2/README.md

 ```
     cpanm --installdeps .
-    perl dancer2/app.pl
+    plackup bin/app.psgi
 ```

-then point your browser at `http://localhost:3000`
+then point your browser at `http://localhost:5000`